imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 When you try to login with your admin account, this won't be allowed as it doesn't have access to the ACR by default.
 Theoretically you could allow this, but this is not recommened as the admin account obviously has too much rights.

-The recommended way is to set up an Entra app (similar to how we provided access to the SMTP service), give that the rights to push/pull to the registry, and use the credentials from the Entra app to login with our docker client.
+The recommended way is to set up an Entra app (similar to how we provided access to the SMTP service), give that rights to push/pull to the registry, and use the credentials from the Entra app to login with our docker client.

-* In Azure portal, go to Microsoft Entra ID
+1) In Azure portal, go to Microsoft Entra ID
-* Go to 'App registrations'
+2) Go to 'App registrations'
-* Click 'New registration' and create your app (leave default settings)
+3) Click 'New registration' and create your app (leave default settings)
-* When your app has been created, open it and go to 'Certificates and secrets'
+4) When your app has been created, open it and go to 'Certificates and secrets'
-* Create a new 'client secret', this will create a password that you will need later.
+5) Create a new 'client secret', this will create a password that you will need later.
 Make sure to store it somewhere safe, as it will only be visible just after you created it.

 Now we need to give this new service principal access to the Azure Container Registry.

-* Go to Access Control (IAM) in the Azure Container Registry
+1) Go to Access Control (IAM) in the Azure Container Registry
-* Add a new role assignment
+2) Add a new role assignment
-* Choose the role 'AcrPush'
+3) Choose the role `AcrPush`
-* Assign it to the service principal of the Entra app you just created
+4) Assign it to the service principal of the Entra app you just created
-* Store changes
+5) Store changes
-* Add a similor role assignement for 'AcrPull' rights
+6) Add a similor role assignement for `AcrPull` rights

 Once done, you can use the appID and password of the (Entra app's) to login from your docker client: